Collinchristian70/Lab2/index.md

 ## Linux History - Collin's, Edith's, Konnor's Portion

-## Common Commands - Gustavo Garcia
+## Common Commands - Gustavo's and Mahmoud's Portion

+There are lots of commands.

+##

 You can use the [editor on GitHub](https://github.com/Collinchristian70/Lab2/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.